-This kind of information is considered sensitive and as such requires explicit consent from the individual to be processed in this way.
+This kind of information may be considered sensitive and may require explicit consent from the individual to be processed in this way.

 You will also need to pay great attention to the security of that data and take appropriate technical and organisational measures to prevent hacking attacks.
 If any of this data actually leaves the EU then there are additional safeguards to be taken.